-In all your stock market research and analysis, the odds are high that you have come across something called a leveraged ETF.
-(In case you need a refresher, ETF is short for "exchange traded fund", which is a type of mutual fund that is bundled together into shares and traded under a ticker symbol as if it were a stock; bought and sold throughout the day at prices that might be greater or less than the net asset value.)
-What is the definition of a leveraged ETF and what makes it so different from its ordinary counterparts?
+If you've been watching the stock market for any amount of time, the odds are high that you have come across something called a leveraged exchange-traded fund (ETF).
+An ETF bundles stocks into shares and is traded under a ticker symbol.
+They are bought and sold throughout the day at prices that might be greater or less than the net asset value.

 What Is a Leveraged ETF?

-However, the leveraged ETF resets itself every trading day.
-This means if you were to simply buy and hold, under most ordinary volatility conditions, you would have your position reduced to virtually nothing over time as it was taken away by the mechanics of the ETF itself, even if the market did end up going straight to the moon.
-This is a nuance lost on some inexperienced investors who buy these instruments meant for short-term (one trading day) speculation.
+A leveraged ETF also resets itself every trading day to the underlying index.
+This means that if you were to try to buy and hold, you would have your position reduced to zero (under most ordinary volatility conditions).
+Over time, the mechanics of the ETF would strip away all of your funds, even if the market ended up going straight to the moon.
+This is a nuance lost on many new investors who try to invest in a fund meant for very short-term speculation.

 Should You Invest in a Leveraged ETF?